jjd9/depthai-experiments/gen2-kornia-depth-deprojection/README.md

 ### Install Dependencies:
 `python3 install_requirements.py`

-Note: `python3 install_requirements.py` also tries to install open3D which is needed if you want to compile your own model.
+Note: `python3 install_requirements.py` also tries to install kornia, pytorch, onnx, etc... which are needed if you want to compile your own model.

 ### Running Example As-Is: